peterchen3301/phd-review-system/README.md

   - risk of race conditions, declaration and definotion chaos, and many more...

   *Possible solutions:*
-  - for variables that persist within whole session, use [Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API).
+  - for variables that persist within whole session, ~~use [Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API)~~ refer to [Property Service](https://developers.google.com/apps-script/guides/properties) or [Cache Service](https://developers.google.com/apps-script/reference/cache/cache-service) for Google App Script.
   - for variables that are used in initialization, wrap them with immediately-invoked function expression.
   - for client-side scripts, wrap them with page onload listener functions.